mbarbin/poomsae/README.md

-The repo introduces utils and reprensentations that makes it possible to encode the techniques and the consecutive movements that constitute the Taegeuk poomsae.
+The repo introduces utils and reprensentations that makes it possible to encode the techniques and the consecutive movements that constitute the Taegeuk poomsaes.

-The [test/](test/) directory contains a handful of statement of facts about the poomsae and these are checked against their encoding.
-Below is an example of such statement, from the first poomsae :

-- all hand attacks are at the medium level (Momtong).
+The [test/](test/) directory contains a handful of statement of facts about the poomsaes and these are checked against their encoding.
+Here is an example of such statement: "In the first poomsae, all hand attacks are at the medium level (Momtong)".

 ## Motivation

-This is a personal project meant to help me studying and memorizing the poomsae.
+This is a personal project meant to help me studying and memorizing the poomsaes.

 ## Disclaimer